 What Is Silk?
 How To Use It In your Home

-Silk has been a popular fabric for what seems like an eternity - we are exited to discuss this beautiful material in our next instalment of the 'beginner's fabric guide'.
+Silk fabric has been popular for what seems like an eternity - we are exited to discuss this beautiful material in our next instalment of the 'beginner's fabric guide'.
 Besides, I think you would be disappointed if we didn't!
 A natural protein fibre that is most commonly obtained from the cocoons of the Mulberry silk worm.

 Mostly admired for its unique shimmering appearance, formed by the prism like structure of its fibres - silk reflects light at different angles to produce an array of surface colour.
 Let us take a look in more detail at some history, its uses in interior décor and a key look to try out.

 The history of silk production is less known than one would like to think.
 Us Westerners were left in the dark about its creation for thousands of years - the Chinese Empire choosing to keep the secret wrapped up in their own borders.
 Many objects have been discovered to imply that silk and its production existed as many as 7000 years a go!
 It wasn't until the 13th century that silk production finally reached Europe, in Italy to be precise.

 In the last thirty or forty years, silk production has boomed worldwide, although some man-made fibres have been used in replacement of true silk.
 To this day, China is still the largest producer together with neighbouring Japan - the two together producing half of all silk in circulation.
 Good quality silk is also widely available and considered to be one of the most stunning textiles for use in home decorating.
 Once considered a luxury to have, silk fabric is now offered at amazingly good prices so that everyone can have some to call their own!
 Furthermore, the quality of faux silk has also exceeded expectations and comes at a lower cost than the real thing - with some even arguing that it has better fade qualities.